secretstartups/handbook/customer-success/tam/ebr/index.html.md

 - *Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes*
 - *Collect and discuss future goals and desired success measures*
 - *Discuss product use cases of interest and/or future roadmap items*
-- *Provide an updat on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)*
+- *Provide an update on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)*

 *Ultimately, we seek to ensure we're aligned on the path forward to continue delivering to your business needs with the GitLab platform.
 If you're open to it, we will coordinate with you to find a time that best suits your availability.
 The EBRs typically take between 90-120 minutes.*